 Admission is free to children under the age of 15 years and $10 for all other patrons.
 Admission includes on-site motorcycle parking.

 All bikes that are entered into the show must move their vehicle by pushing only.
 All vehicles must remain in the judging area until 2.00pm and moved only if necessary.
 When a vehicle must be moved the owner must go the Administration Office so that Administration can arrange for a Club Laverda Event Staff member to manage the removal of the vehicle.
 The vehicle must be moved by pushed.
 Club Laverda Qld Inc cannot allow the owner to start and ride the vehicle out of the judging area.
 If a vehicle must be removed from the judging area the vehicle departure must be via the driveway to the east (past the toilet block).
 Any departure via the roofed plaza past the Administration Office is NOT allowed.
-If the owner of the vehicle wishes to put their machine onto the DYNO they must also arrange for the vehicle to be moved as stated above.
-The vehicle must be pushed to driveway and then ridden to the DYNO via the motorcycle parking access to the DYNO.
 Basically, if the wheels are on the grass in the concours area, the engine must be OFF.

 The event is a fun family day out and as such is alcohol free.